flipcoder/charzapper/README.md

 ## Auto-Paste Usage

 Run CharZapper.ahk using AutoHotkey.
-Open notepad and press the Menu/Apps key.
+Open notepad and double press the alt key.
 CharZapper should start.
 Now type "theta".
 You should see a theta symbol appear.
 Hit enter and it will be pasted into your notepad document.